By Denise French, MAFF, CVA, CDFA, CRPC, Expert on hidden assets and divorce

 We were able to give her a rough idea of what she has today based on the statements, but more importantly we were able to find assets she wasn’t aware of.
 We did that through the W2 which was sent to their home via regular mail due to tax season.
 Her husband may choose to deny owning these assets, but the W2 cannot lie!
 Now that these assets are exposed the wife’s attorney can mandate information on these assets through the discovery process, even if the husband tries to deny them.

-You can also look for assets that are hidden in your estate, and tax season is the perfect time to perform this seeking expedition.
+You can also look for hidden assets and divorce, and tax season is the perfect time to perform this seeking expedition.
 Not only will the W2’s be in the mail, but so will a host of other tax forms.
 These forms could uncover income from retirement accounts, contributions to retirement accounts and other various bits of financial information.

 • D — Elective deferral under a 401(k) cash or arrangement plan.
 This includes a SIMPLE 401(k) arrangement.